 Dermal fillers are a soft gel-like product/substance which the practitioner injects under the skin.
-Fillers can address the most common concerns, like lifting cheekbones, softening the dark circles under the eyes, smoothing nasolabial lip lines (that is, the lines that you find running from the side of the nose to the corner of your mouth), rejuvenate the skin on the face and hands, plump those lips and improve the smile.
+Fillers can address the most common concerns, like lifting cheekbones, softening the dark circles under the eyes with a tear trough treatment, smoothing nasolabial lip lines (that is, the lines that you find running from the side of the nose to the corner of your mouth), rejuvenate the skin on the face and hands, plump those lips with lip fillers and improve the smile.

 What Is In A Dermal Filler?

 There are a variety of different types of dermal filler – some which are synthetic and some which are naturally occurring in the body.

 One of the foremost compounds used in fillers is hyaluronic acid.
 Hyaluronic acid is a naturally occurring substance which can be found in the skin.
 Hyaluronic acid plays a massive role in making sure the skin is hydrated and volumised.

 Depending on the chemical make up of the hyaluronic acid filler, can last from 6 months and upwards, before it is absorbed by your body.